 Is a definition of poetry useful?

 Some readers may object that poetry can’t be compared to sports.
 The point, however, is not to compare poetry to sports, but to compare a definition of poetry to the kinds of rules that define a sport, or music, or architecture or carpentry.
 If you don’t have a definition, then you don’t have a game.
-If you don’t have a game, then who’s going to watch?
+If you don’t have a game, then who’s going to watch or play?

 Definitions, like rules, are useful because they give us a way to ascertain the skills of the players.
 They allow us to judge how the player is doing.
 One of the hallmarks of the contemporary poetry critic is his and her complete avoidance and non-discussion of the aesthetics or mechanics of poetry.
 The vast majority of contemporary criticism limits itself to the content of poetry.
 Why?
 Because, as with Flanagan’s quote above, contemporary critics and poets have convinced themselves that defining poetry, to quote Flanagan again, “kind of leaves you feeling cheap, dirty, all hollow and empty inside like Chinese food.”
 However, in order to critique the mechanics/stylistics of a poem, you have to have a definition of poetry.
 Can’t be any other way.
 And you have to have a definition of what constitutes mediocre or good writing.

 During a dispute back in 2009, England’s Poetry Society offered the world this definition of poetry: